Mark Mothersbaugh: Visual art and exhibitions

 Mothersbaugh has also been successful as a visual artist.
 In November 2014, Mothersbaugh said, "I've done over 150 art gallery shows in the last 20 years."

+In the 1980s and 1990s, Mothersbaugh contributed to the art magazine Exit, operated by George Petros and Adam Parfrey.

 On February 6, 2014, the Museum of Contemporary Art Denver (MCA Denver) announced a retrospective exhibition to bring together the first comprehensive presentation of Mothersbaugh's art and music.
 This nationally touring exhibition was accompanied by a publication, Mark Mothersbaugh: Myopia, published by Princeton Architectural Press.
 50 selections of postcard art from Myopia were published as a postcard book titled Mark Mothersbaugh: Collected Facts & Lies in 2015.
+The Grey Art Museum later exhibited Mark Mothersbaugh: Myopia from April 26–July 15, 2017.

 As a prelude to the Myopia exhibit opening in Cincinnati, Ohio, Mothersbaugh held a concert gathering which included Devo songs and movie scores played in a classical style, an address to the audience with anecdotes, and musical pieces he specifically composed for a six-keyboard hybrid originally used for teaching lessons, that was refurbished by his brother Bob and contained a counter in the center for keeping time.
 The instrument was played by six people simultaneously.

 Mothersbaugh hosted a drawing segment on the Nick Jr. Channel television series Yo Gabba Gabba! called Mark's Magic Pictures, teaching children how to draw simple pictures.
 The pictures often come alive at the end of the segment through animation.